Generating Novel Scene Compositions from Single Images and Videos: Related work

-Contrary to single image GANs~\citep{Shaham2019SinGANLA,Hinz2020ImprovedTF}, our model is trained in a single stage, and is designed to learn not only the internal patch-based distribution of an image, but also to capture high-level content, such as scene layouts or appearance of objects.
-The latter enables more diverse, higher quality synthesis (see Table \ref{table:comp_single_image}).
-Our model is also more universal: it achieves high quality and diversity when learning from both single images and videos, and thus can be applied to a wider range of real-world scenarios.
+Contrary to the above GANs, our model is trained in a single stage, and is designed to learn not only the internal patch-based distribution of an image, but also to capture high-level content, such as scene layouts or appearance of objects.
+As shown by our experiments, this enables generating more diverse, higher quality synthesis from a single image, as well as to learn from multiple similar images.